inner-outer-space/de-zoomcamp-2024/2-workflow-orchestration/readme.md

 <br>
 <br>

-The pipeline is now set up now to import and transform the data.
+The pipeline is set up to import and transform the data.
 Now we need to write the data to Google Cloud Storage.
 - Add a `Python > Google Cloud Storage Data Exporter` and rename it 'taxi_to_gcs_parquet'
 - Modify the following variables
     - bucket_name = 'your_bucket_name'